pimbrouwers/Falco/README.md

 > This project was *heavily* inspired by [Giraffe][4].
 Those looking for a more mature & comprehensive web framework should definitely go check it out.

-Many people often regard of ASP.NET as a big, monolithic framework.
-Synonymous with ASP.NET MVC.
-MVC is indeed a large (albeit *very* good) framework.
-But underneath, is a highly componential suite of tools that you can use in absence of the MVC assemblies.

 The goal of this project was to design the thinnest possible API on top of the base ASP.NET library.
 Aimed at supporting:
 - Non-compositional routing built upon the new [Endpoint Routing][3] feature in .NET Core.
 - Compositional request handling.